Industry Standards

 Badge Insignia: Chiefs of Police typically wear four or five stars.
 Some departments use distinctive chief’s badges with unique designs, eagle ornaments, or special shields that differ significantly from subordinate ranks.
 Sheriff badges often feature traditional star designs with the county seal and may display five, six, or seven points.

 The number of ranks in a department typically correlates with agency size.
 Small departments (under 50 officers) may use only Officer, Sergeant, Lieutenant, and Chief ranks, while major metropolitan departments might employ eight or more distinct rank levels to manage thousands of personnel.
+Don’t be surprised if you see different structures when comparing a small-town police force to a large city department—or when examining specialized agencies like campus police versus traditional municipal departments.

 Federal vs State vs Local Rank Differences